deitch/yq/README.md

 This is our instantiation of yq, a [yml](yaml.org) file parser and querier.
 Unlike most of the other yq implementations out there (e.g. on github).
 As it is go-based and compiled, it will run on any platform.

-It can be run as a standalone script or as a Docker container.
+It can be run as a standalone binary or as a Docker container.

 ## Installation